Florida docking plan in the works for ill-fated cruise ships

 “Florida continues to receive flights from New York, and it allowed spring break gatherings to go on as planned.
 Why turn their backs on us?”
 Gabaroni said.

 The Zaandam originally departed from Buenos Aires on March 7 – a day before the U.S. State Department advised to avoid cruise travel and before any substantial restrictions were in place in Florida.
+DeSantis declared a state of emergency in the state two days later.

 The ship had been scheduled to stop in San Antonio, Chile, and then depart on another 20-day cruise to Fort Lauderdale in early April.
 But beginning March 15, the Zaandam was denied entry by port after port.